 Perhaps this was so noticeable to me because it is something which has disintegrated in our own culture and society.
 With our cult of youth, we view the elderly in our midst as a burden, if not a down right disposable commodity.
 My eight years experience working as a nursing home administrator underscored this reality only too clearly.
 Many people were delivered to the care of our facility only to then be forgotten by their families.
 It was sad.

 For this reason, it is such a gift for My Love and me to be back here in Iowa where we can be close to our parents.
-We have the opportunity to be in contact with them on a regular basis and to be of assistance to them when they need it.
+We have the opportunity to be in contact with them on a regular

 In fact, I am so very proud of My Love and the care that she is providing for her parents.
 Not a day goes by that she isn't in touch with them.
 Most days she spends several hours with them, cleaning for them, shopping for groceries, taking them to doctor's appointments, taking them on outings, playing games with them.
 Some days she is with them all day doing whatever needs to be done to make it possible for them to stay in their own home comfortably.